TrebledJ/trebledj.github.io/content/posts/infosec/automating-boolean-sqli/2024-08-10-automating-boolean-sql-injection-with-python.md

 - each process has their own GIL
 - recommended for CPU-bound tasks (intense computations, calculations)

-Note: The GIL is being actively developed and may change in Python 3.13+, so expect some updates in the (concurrent.) future.
+Note: GIL behaviour may change in Python 3.13+, so expect some updates in the (concurrent.)future.

 Reference: [StackOverflow – Multiprocessing vs. Threading in Python](https://stackoverflow.com/questions/3044580/multiprocessing-vs-threading-python)